What Are Closing Costs in Missouri?

 Not all closing costs are tax-deductible, but some expenses are according to IRS guidelines:

-- Residential Properties: Homeowners can deduct interest paid upfront, like points or origination fees, on a primary home.
+- Residential Properties: Homeowners can deduct upfront interest, like points or origination fees, on a primary home.
 Property taxes paid at closing may also be deductible.

-- Investment Properties: For investment properties, many closing costs are deductible business expenses.
+- Investment Properties: Many closing costs for investment properties are deductible business expenses.
 These can include interest, depreciation, and certain fees.

-- IRS Guidelines: It’s crucial to follow IRS guidelines when figuring out what is deductible.
+- IRS Guidelines: It’s crucial to follow IRS guidelines when determining what is deductible.
 Consulting with a tax professional can ensure you are accurate and in compliance.

 How Does the Type of Property Affect Closing Costs?